UFC 51: History

 it stands right now.
-I haven’t heard anything more from this but my biggest dream would be to fight in the UFC."
+I haven't heard anything more from this but my biggest dream would be to fight in the UFC."

 The event was also to be held in Japan, but UFC President Dana White moved it back to Las Vegas.
 Headlining the card were fan favorites Tito Ortiz and Vitor Belfort.

 This was the last UFC event to feature a non-title matchup as the main event instead of an also-scheduled title fight on the same card until UFC 196.

 Results

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.